Cigars of the Pharaoh: Adaptations

 Cigars of the Pharaoh was adapted into a 1991 episode of The Adventures of Tintin television series by French studio Ellipse and Canadian animation company Nelvana.
 Directed by Stéphane Bernasconi, Thierry Wermuth voiced the character of Tintin.
 In 2010, the television channel Arte filmed an episode of its documentary series, Sur les traces de Tintin (On the track of Tintin), in Egypt exploring the inspiration and setting of the Cigars of the Pharaoh.

-In August 2022, it was announced that Pendulo Studios and Microids will be creating an adventure video game adaptation titled Tintin Reporter: Cigars of the Pharaoh.
+In August 2022, it was announced that Pendulo Studios and Microids would be creating an adventure video game adaptation titled Tintin Reporter – Cigars of the Pharaoh.
 Footage of the game was revealed in March 2023.
-It is planned for release in 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch.
+It was released on November 7, 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch.
+It received mixed reviews at launch due to numerous bugs and technical issues that players encountered.